 You don’t need us to tell you that the digital marketing ecosystem is changing — but perhaps nowhere is it more prevalent than in the realm of social media advertising.

-But, like dial-up internet and iPod nanos, those days are now gone forever.
+But, like dial-up internet and iPod nanos, those days are gone forever.

-Unfortunately, we still encounter too many eCommerce brands using this outdated mindset in attempts to grow their brand presence and online sales.
+Unfortunately, we still encounter too many brands using this outdated mindset in attempts to grow their brand presence and online sales.
 Living off the expectations of old, they don’t understand how and why their results keep slipping, and so they turn to us for help.

-Today, I’ll share with you what I share with them: my honest take on how your team should really be using social media advertising in 2023 to maximize your return — and set your brand up for future success, no matter what happens to social in the years to come.
+Today, I’ll share with you what I share with them: my honest take on how your team should really be using social media advertising in 2025 to maximize your return — and set your brand up for future success, no matter what happens to social in the years to come.

 A (Brief) History of Social Media Advertising